| Package name | Weekly Downloads | Version | License | Updated |

 Emit legacy common js imports.

-this way it ensure that generated code works with non-compliant bundlers.
+Default it will be true this way it ensure that generated code works with non-compliant bundlers.

 Usage Example